kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 [stream](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc)
 of `GetAllocatedResponse` messages.
 The fields of the `GetAllocatedRequest` message are defined as follows:
-- `session_token`<br>
+- `security_token`<br>
-  This is an opaque string that has identifies a snapshot session.
+  This is an authentication bearer token that grants the invoker the right to use the plugins.
   It is obtained through a mechanism defined by the CO system.
+  The SP plugins implementation shall ignore this value.

+- `namespace`<br>
+  This is the object namespace in the CO system.
+  The SP plugins implementation shall ignore this value.

  - `volume_id`<br>
- The identifier of the volume in the nomenclature of the plugin.
+ The identifier of the volume in the nomenclature of the plugins.

  - `snapshot`<br>
- The identifier of a snapshot of the specified volume, in the nomenclature of the plugin.
+ The identifier of a snapshot of the specified volume, in the nomenclature of the plugins.

   - `starting_offset`<br>
  This specifies the 0 based starting byte position in the volume snapshot from which the result should be computed.
  It is intended to be used to continue a previously interrupted call.
- The server may round down this offset to the nearest alignment boundary based on the `BlockMetadataType` it will use.
+ The plugins may round down this offset to the nearest alignment boundary based on the `BlockMetadataType` it will use.

  - `max_results`<br>
  This is an optional field.
 If non-zero it specifies the maximum length of the `block_metadata` list that the client wants to process in a given `GetAllocateResponse` element.
- The server will determine an appropriate value if 0, and is always free to send less than the requested maximum.
+ The plugins will determine an appropriate value if 0, and is always free to send less than the requested maximum.

 The fields of the `GetAllocatedResponse` message are defined as follows: